tsgates/arch-wiki-markdown/wiki/Persistent_block_device_naming.md

 partition is resized or reformatted a new UUID is generated and configs have to get adjusted (manually).

+Tip:In case your swap partition does not have an UUID assigned, you will need to reset the swap partition using mkswap utility.

 > by-id and by-path

 by-id creates a unique name depending on the hardware serial number,